Culture of Somalia: Sport

+A girl plays basketball during a training session in Mogadishu, 2013.

 Football, or soccer, is the most popular sport in Somalia.
 Important domestic competitions are the Somalia League and Somalia Cup, with the Somalia national football team playing internationally.

 Basketball is also played in the country.
 The FIBA Africa Championship 1981 was hosted in Mogadishu from December 15 to December 23, 1981, during which the national basketball team received the bronze medal.

 Abdi Bile was the first athlete from Somalia to win a gold medal at the IAAF World Championships in Athletics when he became 1500 metre champion at the 1987 World Championships.
 Mo Farah has also won three World Championship golds and two Olympic golds at the 2012 London Olympics in the 5000 and 10,000 metres.

 In the martial arts, Faisal Jeylani Aweys and Mohamed Deq Abdulle took home a silver medal and fourth place, respectively, at the 2013 Open World Taekwondo Challenge Cup in Tongeren.
 The Somali National Olympic committee has devised a special support program to ensure continued success in future tournaments.
 Additionally, Mohamed Jama has won both world and European titles in K1 and Thai Boxing.